Get Free Solar Panel Quotes

 • Get paid for what you don't use

-There are two main types: solar pool heating systems and PV systems
+• There are two main types of panels: solar pool heating system and a PV system

-Installation typically takes around 1 to 3 days, depending on complexity
+• Installation typically takes around one-to-three days, depending on complexity

-Maintenance is relatively minimal, mainly cleaning and occasional checks
+• Maintenance is relatively minima, mainly cleaning and occasional checks

-By harnessing the sun’s energy, solar power warms up your pool, extends your swimming season, and slashes your energy bills – meaning you’ll be able to make your money back on the initial upfront costs of the solar panels.
+By harnessing the sun’s energy, solar power warms up your pool, extends your swimming session and slashes your energy bills, helping you to make your money back on the initial upfront costs of solar panels

 A house with solar panels on the roof open patio with sofas on it and a swimming pool